THE CLASSIC SPLENDORS OF WESTERN TURKEY

 Day 13 - CANAKKALE (Troy)

 During a scenic two-hour drive up the Aegean Coast,you will stop in Pergamon to see the Asklepion, an ancient hospital complex.
 You will then visit the legendary city of Troy.
 Troy is a legendary city and center of the Trojan War, as described in the Epic Cycle, and especially in the Iliad, one of the two epic poems attributed to Homer.
-Trojan refers to the inhabitants and culture of TroAncient Greek historians placed the Trojan War variously in the 12th, 13th or 14th century BC: Eratosthenes to 1184 BC, Herodotus to 1250 BC, Douris to 1334 BC.
+Trojan refers to the inhabitants and culture of TroAncient Greek historians placed the Trojan War variously in the 12Fr, 13Fr or 14Fr century BC: Eratosthenes to 1184 BC, Herodotus to 1250 BC, Douris to 1334 BC.
 Here, you will have the opportunity to see a replica of the Trojan Horse.
 To date nine different Troy's have been discovered, all built one on top of the other.

 DAY 14, 15, 16 - ISTANBUL